Thursday, April 3, 2025

 — Aleksandr Solzhenitsyn

 Solzhenitsyn became a Christian while undergoing the beastly treatment he endured in Soviet concentration camps.
 Millions of people in the West who had read his books championed him as a leader of resistance to communism, and advocated and petitioned for his release, including myself.
-But when the Soviet regime exiled him, he came to the U.S. and began giving speeches about the decline of the West, and In reaction to this, elite American universities and mainstream media dropped him like a hot potato.
+But when the Soviet regime exiled him to the U.S. and he began giving speeches about the decline of the West, American elite universities and mainstream media reacted by dropping him like a hot potato.

 The prolific journalist and author Rod Dreher's recent column on Substack "Should We Climb Aboard The ARC?" summarizes the three-day conference of the world's thought leaders brought together by the Alliance for Responsible Citizenship (ARC).